+Corps Work

-Corps Work The following projects have been completed or are being pursued by the Corps for the Stage 1 McCook Reservoir:
+The following projects have been completed or are being pursued by the Corps for McCook Reservoir Stage 1:

-TEST GROUT CURTAIN: A test grout curtain was constructed along 400 linear feet of the reservoir perimeter to test the effectiveness of a grout curtain to prevent polluted water in the reservoir from migrating into the groundwater aquifer.
+TEST GROUT CURTAIN: A test grout curtain was constructed along 400 STAGE 1A AND 1B ROCKWALL STABILITY CONTRACTS: As the final vertical linear feet of the reservoir perimeter to test the effectiveness of a grout rock faces of the reservoir are exposed, scaling, rock bolting, and other curtain to prevent polluted water in the reservoir from migrating into the ground support is installed as required to make the permanent walls groundwater aquifer. stable.
+This work was completed under two separate contracts for Stage 1 of the reservoir.